Stock market today: Wall Street up to add to last week's gains - ExBulletin

 Technology stocks were at the forefront, with familiar leaders Nvidia and Super Micro Computer once again pulling the market higher.
 They've had some hiccups recently, but the frenzy around artificial intelligence technology has sent Nvidia up 86.1% for the year so far, following a 3.8% gain on Monday.
 Super Micro is up 192.1% after its 6.1% gain.

 Vistra, a power and electricity generation company, rose 2.1% after investors learned it would join the widely followed S&P 500 index on Wednesday.
-Freshpet jumped 10.4% after announced better-than-expected results, largely because it sold 30% more cat and dog food, and Berkshire Hathaway added 1% after Warren Buffett The company released its latest quarterly results this weekend.
+Freshpet jumped 10.4% after reported better-than-expected results, largely because it sold 30% more cat and dog food, and Berkshire Hathaway added 1% after the Warren Buffett company reported its latest quarterly results over the weekend .

 They helped offset a 9.7% decline in Spirit Airlines, which posted a slightly worse loss than expected.
 The carrier said it faced increased competition in many of its markets, including between the United States and Latin America.